A Web Service is defined as "a software system designed to support interoperability

 automated client-side code generation in many Java and .NET SOAP frameworks (frameworks

-organizations, such as the WS-I, mandate both SOAP and WSDL in their definition
+organizations, such as the WS-I, mandate SOAP and WSDL in their Web Service definition.

 processes.
 AAA Cooper Transportation is determined to meet these emerging requirements

-by offering you, our customer, solutions you have requested.
+by offering you, our customer, the solutions you have requested.